-1. Work Plan (20 Points)
+1. Program Plan (40 Points)

+a.
+Is the program and strategy based

+on sound reasoning or evidence?
+Does

-Does the applicant describe strategies that are pertinent and match those identified in the five-year strategy of the President's Emergency Plan and activities that are evidence-based, realistic, achievable, measurable and culturally appropriate in Haiti to achieve the goals of the Emergency Plan?
-Is the plan adequate to carry out the proposed objectives?
-Does the work plan include quantitative, process and outcome measures?
+the applicant describe strategies that are

+pertinent and match those identified in

+the five-year strategy of the President's

+Emergency Plan and activities that are evidence-based, realistic, achievable, measurable and culturally appropriate in the Caribbean to achieving the goals of the Emergency Plan?